-When an event is expected to have limited impacts, the State EOC may elevate from Normal Operations to an Enhanced Watch with NCEM Functional Leads meeting daily.
+When an incident is expected to have limited impacts, the State EOC may elevate from Normal Operations to an Enhanced Watch with NCEM Functional Leads meeting daily.
 NCEM or SERT Functional Leads will notify SERT Agency representatives of the potential hurricane or coastal storm impacts and possible SERT Activation.
-Upon a greater threat to the State, necessary SERT agencies will report to the State EOC for a SERT Activation.
+Upon a greater threat to the state, necessary SERT agencies will report to the State EOC for a SERT Activation.
 HURREVAC provides a graphical plot of the National Hurricane Center Forecast Advisory to assist government officials in making various evacuation decisions.

 If not obtained through HURREVAC, information on tropical cyclone intensity, forecast track, wind speed and direction, as well as storm surge inundation information will be accessed through the National Hurricane Center website.
-Coordination and communication with the National Hurricane Center will be accomplished via phone or video call and will be arranged by the FEMA Hurricane Liaison Team.
+Coordination and communication with the National Hurricane Center will be arranged by the FEMA Hurricane Liaison Team.